Human–animal communication: Cetaceans

-Lilly
+Lilly experiments

-In the 1960s, John C. Lilly sponsored English lessons for one bottlenose dolphin (Tursiops truncatus).
+In the 1960s, neuroscientist John C. Lilly sponsored English lessons for one bottlenose dolphin (Tursiops truncatus).
 The teacher, Margaret Howe Lovatt, lived with the dolphin for 2 1/2 months in a house on the shore of the Virgin Islands.
 The house was partially flooded and allowed them to be together for meals, play, language lessons, and sleep.
 Lilly thought of this as a mother-child dyad, though the dolphin was five to six years old.
 Lilly said that he had heard other dolphins repeating his own English words, and believed that an intelligent animal would want to mimic the language of its captors, to communicate.
 The experiment ended in the third month and did not restart, because Howe found the two-room lab and constant bumping from the dolphin too constricting.

 After several weeks, a concerted effort by the dolphin to imitate the instructor's speech was evident, and human-like sounds were apparent, and recorded.
 It was able to perform tasks such as retrieval of aurally indicated objects without fail.
 Later in the project the dolphin's ability to process linguistic syntax was made apparent, in that it could distinguish between commands such as "Bring the ball to the doll," and "Bring the doll to the ball."
 This ability not only demonstrates the bottlenose dolphin's grasp of basic grammar, but also implies the dolphins' own language might include syntactical rules.
 The correlation between length and 'syllables' (bursts of the dolphin's sound) with the instructor's speech also went from essentially zero at the beginning of the session to almost a perfect correlation by its completion.
 So that when the human spoke five or ten syllables, the dolphin also spoke five or ten 'syllables' or bursts of sound.

 Two experiments of this sort are explained in detail in Lilly's book, Mind of the Dolphin.
 The first experiment was more of a test run to check psychological and other strains on the human and cetacean participants.
 Its goal was to determine the extent of the need for other human contact, dry clothing, time alone, and so on.
 Despite tensions after several weeks, Howe Lovatt agreed to the 2 1/2 months isolated with the dolphin.